How do you know how old the Tibetan singing bowls are?

 How do I select a bowl for a gift?

-Follow the process mentioned above, keeping the person who will receive the gift in your mind/consciousness, or simply give them one of our Gift Certificates.
-As all our products come with a 30-day Money-Back Guarantee, the gift recipient can call us during this time to hear other bowls if they would like to exchange it for one that they like better.
+If you you prefer, you can simply give them one of our Gift Cards.
+As all our products come with a 30-day Money-Back Guarantee, your recipient can call us during this time if they would like to exchange it for one that they like better.
+But honestly, we get very few returns.
+We attribute this to not only the quality of our bowls, but the power of your recipient’s association of the bowl’s sound with you.

 By purchasing a bowl am I depriving Tibet of its cultural artifacts?

 Absolutely not.
-In the original days the bowls were “discovered” by Westerns in Nepal, they were bowls mainly flowing out of the Tibetan Himalayas with the refugees fleeing Communist Chinese occupation.
-Hence, they became known as “Tibetan” singing bowls, even though they were used in cultures all over the Himalayas in countries such as India, Bhutan, Bangladesh.
-Most of the authentic antiques that still remain available today come from India and Nepal.
-Even countries such as China, Thailand, Viet Nam, Korea and Japan had their own singing bowl traditions that can be traced back over thousands of years.
+Back when the bowls were “discovered” by Westerners in Nepal, the bowls mainly flowing out of the Tibetan Himalayas with the refugees fleeing Communist Chinese occupation.
+Hence, they became known as “Tibetan” singing bowls, even though they were used in cultures all over the Himalayas in countries such as India, Bhutan, and Bangladesh.
+Even countries such as China, Thailand, Viet Nam, Korea, and Japan had their own singing bowl traditions that can be traced back thousands of years.
+Judging from some of the inscriptions in the language of Urdu we have found, we believe they may have at one point been also made in the ancient kingdom of Gandhara, now present-day northwest Pakistan and northeast Afghanistan.
+Most of the authentic antiques that still remain available today come from India.
+Contemporary bowls are made in both India and Nepal.

 Why are the bowls named what they are?